Quickstart

 Move the binaries to your PATH:

-sudo mv bin/gosuki /usr/local/bin/ sudo mv bin/suki /usr/local/bin/
+sudo mv build/gosuki /usr/local/bin/ sudo mv build/suki /usr/local/bin/

 Arch Linux package